 Dear Stewards, Parents, Members, and Land Trust and Waveny Park Conservancy Supporters,

-08/24/18- Waveny Park- Remove invasive plant species and work on biodiversity catalog
+08/02/18- Waveny Park- Remove invasive species, clear stream bed and start biodiversity catalog

-Please keep in touch with the Land Trust by email or at NewCanaanLandTrust.org, and also on Facebook and Instagram (@NC_Land_Trust)!
+There are many great things to come in the weeks ahead.
+Until then, please keep in touch with the Land Trust by email or at NewCanaanLandTrust.org, and also on Facebook and Instagram (@NC_Land_Trust).

 Madeline E. Gould